 Each commit will result in a unique URL just like the above.

-Merge requests are a way to submit changes to a project without pushing directly to the default branch.
+Merge requests are a way to submit changes to a project without pushing directly to the Production Branch.
 This comes in handy when you're working on a feature that is either in progress or needs a review before being launched into production.

-There are multiple ways to create a merge request, however, to test, create a merge request by editing the
+A merge request can be created in multiple ways, however, to test, create a merge request by editing the

 index.html file, edit the target branch, and then click "Start a new merge request".